S100 Computers

 Any 68000 S-100 board normally needs a built in monitor program to monitor its ability to interact with other S-100 bus boards.

-Unlike the Intel family of CPU's the 68K starts up at 0H in RAM -- every time, no exceptions.
+Unlike the Intel 16 bit family of CPU's, the 68K starts up at 0H in RAM -- every time, no exceptions.
 In the first four bytes of RAM it expects to find the location for its stack pointer (register A7).
 It will always put what is there in A7.
 In the next four bytes of RAM it expects to find the RAM location for its program counter.
 With that value it will then jump to any location in its 16M address space.
 These locations are hard wired into the chip.
 So any boot ROM must contain them in its first 8 bytes.
 After that you can do what you like, but remember the CPU must start at 0H in RAM.
 This is in marked contrast to the Intel CPU line which start at FFFF0H or FFFFF0H.

 Now you could place a ROM monitor always at 0H in RAM, but except for a dedicated application it would conflict with other software.
 S-100 boards generally have a hardware "trick" that either switches out the Boot ROM or fools the 68K CPU into thinking it is reading from 0H RAM after a hardware reset.
 The latter case is what our 68K S-100 board does.